 Can you make Bacardi Rum Cake without a bundt pan?

 You definitely can make this without a bundt pan.
 As you can see, I use a tube pan.
-You will need to adjust the baking time according to the type of pan you choose to use.
+You will need to adjust the baking time based on the type of pan you use.

-Just oversee it while it bakes in order not to overbake it and dry out the cake.
+Just keep an eye on it while it bakes so it doesn’t overbake and dry out the cake.

 Storage & reheating instructions